OCA/hr-expense/hr_expense_tax_adjust/README.rst

 To use this module, you can follow these steps:

 #.
-Go to *Expenses > My Expenses > My Expenses to Report > Create*.
+Go to *Expenses > My Expenses > My Expenses > Create*.
 #.
 Choose a product from the list and add applicable taxes.
 #.
-The "Price Tax" field will automatically calculate and display the total price including taxes.
-#.
-If the calculated price tax is incorrect, edit the value to reflect the correct amount.
+If the calculated price tax is incorrect, edit the value by check "Adj." to reflect the correct amount.
 #.
 Follow the normal process for submitting and posting the journal entry.

 Bug Tracker